cybotranik-wui/cybotranik-wui-example-blog-page/README.md

 - Before you begin, [Contribute](CONTRIBUTING.md)
 - Before you begin, [Code of Conduct](CODE_OF_CONDUCT.md)
 - Before you begin, [See the pull requests.](../../pulls)

+# Bugs and feature requests

+Have a bug or a feature request?
+Please first read the issue guidelines and search for existing and closed issues.
+If your problem or idea is not addressed yet, please open a new issue.

 # Copyright and license